Package Installation Guide

 Edit Configurations

-command, which opens a text editor for the specified component type.
+You can edit your component configurations using the aurite edit command, which opens a text editor for the specified component type.
 For example, to edit agents:

-directory using your preferred text editor.
+You can also edit these configurations directly in the config/ directory using your preferred text editor.
 See the Component Configurations guide for more details on the configuration structure.